 How do buy to holiday let mortgages work?

 Holiday let mortgages are used to buy a residential property that is then let out to paying guests.

 As an investment property the lender is very interested in the income, or potential income, that it can produce.
-It is this rental income that determines the maximum mortgage amount you can borrow.
+It is this short term rental income that determines the maximum mortgage amount you can borrow.